Ceji-B/WD-Seatwork-2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
-The project is about the task we were given which was to create a resume website using the tips, and techniques taught to us by our Instructor.
+The project is about the task we were given which was to create a resume website using the tips, and techniques taught to us by our Instructor with additional add ons from what I've personally learned and found.
 You'll find in my website are informations about me, along with some background information, educational attainments, and some of the works I've done.

 ### Key Components
 <!-- TODO: List of Key Components -->